perttusaarela/pyssaBSS/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](LICENSE)

-Stationary Subspace Analysis (SSA) for temporal, spatial, and spatio-temporal data.
+Stationary Subspace Analysis (SSA) for temporal and spatial data.

 `pyssaBSS` implements methods for separating stationary and nonstationary subspaces in multivariate data, based on the joint eigen-decomposition of scatter operators.
 It provides `SSA` for